Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Detect outliers in one-dimensional data.

-RcppTOML — by Dirk Eddelbuettel, 8 months ago
+RcppTOML — by Dirk Eddelbuettel, a year ago

 'Rcpp' Bindings to Parser for "Tom's Obvious Markup Language"